 When all else fails, there’s always taxis.
 Taxis are great because they’re spontaneous, knowledgeable, and usually quick.
 That efficiency comes at a high price, though, and don’t forget a tip!
 Taxis can really serve as a great car rental alternative if you’re in a pinch, but you won’t want to solely rely on taxing everywhere, unless you’re a millionaire in which case, why are you reading this article?!

 Car sharing is a fairly new and increasingly popular car rental alternative.
 Instead of renting from a company fleet, you’re essentially renting a car from a real person like you.
 Car sharing companies act as the middle men and handle the logistics, as well as things like insurance, too.
 Because they don’t have the cost of maintaining a fleet (remember earlier?) car sharing companies can hook you up with a reliable, quality car at much lower prices than rental cars.
-Some companies like Avail even include full insurance coverage and roadside assistance from Allstate with every car’s daily rate.
+Some companies like Avail even include insurance and roadside assistance from Allstate with every car’s daily rate.
 Booking is all done online, so you just show up and drive off in your car.